-Selecting this option will open the New Diagram dialog allowing you to name the diagram; initially the name will default to the name of the Package or element that contains the diagram.
-With the SysML perspective chosen and the version of SysML selected a list of diagrams will be displayed allowing the selection of the Sequence diagram.
+Selecting this option will open the 'New Diagram' dialog allowing you to name the diagram; initially the name will default to the name of the Package or element that contains the diagram.
+With the SysML perspective chosen and the version of SysML selected a list of diagrams will be displayed, allowing the selection of the Sequence diagram.
 Once the OK button is selected a new Sequence diagram will be created in the location selected in the Browser window.
 The diagram canvas will be opened allowing you to start adding elements and connectors that describe the important interactions between objects.
-Enterprise Architect will also display the Sequence diagram toolbox that contains the elements and relationships defined by the SysML specification as applicable for constructing Sequence diagrams.
-Any number of other toolboxes can be opened if required in addition to the Common Elements and Common Relationships toolbars that will always be available.
+Enterprise Architect will also display the Sequence diagram Toolbox pages that contain the elements and relationships defined by the SysML specification as applicable for constructing Sequence diagrams.
+Any number of other Toolbox pages can be opened if required, in addition to the Common Elements and Common

+Relationships pages that will always be available.